neil-lindquist/neil-lindquist.github.io/cv.md

 # Education

 Ph.D. student, University of Tennesee,
-* Advised by Drs.
-Jack Dongarra and Michela Taufer
+* Advised by Dr. Jack Dongarra

 B.A. *magna cum laude* in Math and Computer Science, Saint John's University, 2019